Anita Anand: Academic and legal career

-Anand began her legal career as an associate at Torys from 1994 to 1997 (with leave to pursue her master's degree), after articling at Torys from 1992 to 1993.
-She then pursued her teaching career by serving as assistant professor (adjunct) from 1997 to 1999 at the Faculty of Law of Western University.
+Anand began her legal career as an associate at Torys from 1994 to 1997 (with leave to pursue her master's degree), after articling at there from 1992 to 1993.
+She then became assistant professor (adjunct) from 1997 to 1999 at the Faculty of Law of Western University.
 In 1999, she became assistant professor in the Faculty of Law at Queen's University, obtaining tenure and advancing to the rank of associate professor in 2003.
-She received a U.S.-Canada Fulbright award in 2005 and attended Yale Law School as a visiting lecturer in law (fall 2005) teaching comparative corporate governance.
-She was also visiting Olin scholar in law and economics at Yale Law School (2005-2006).
+She received a U.S.-Canada Fulbright Award in 2005 and attended Yale Law School as a visiting lecturer in law (fall 2005) while teaching comparative corporate governance.

-Anand left Queen's University for the Faculty of Law, University of Toronto in 2006 where she was a full professor.
-She served as associate dean from 2007 to 2009.
-From 2010 to 2019, Anand also served as the academic director of the Centre for the Legal Profession, as well as for its Program on Ethics in Law and Business.
-At the time of her election, she was a senior fellow of Massey College, as well as being cross-appointed to the Rotman School of Management as the director of policy and research at the Capital Markets Research Institute, and to the Munk School of Global Affairs and Public Policy at the University of Toronto.
+Anand left Queen's University for the University of Toronto Faculty of Law, in 2006 where she was a full professor.
+She was associate dean from 2007 to 2009.
+From 2010 to 2019, Anand was the academic director of the Centre for the Legal Profession, as well as for its Program on Ethics in Law and Business.
+At the time of her election, she was a senior fellow and member of the Board of Governors of Massey College.
+She was also cross-appointed to the Rotman School of Management as the director of policy and research at the Capital Markets Research Institute, and to the Munk School of Global Affairs at the University of Toronto.

 On September 17, 2019, it was announced that Anand would receive the Yvan Allaire Medal from the Royal Society of Canada.
 The medal is bestowed annually for an outstanding contribution in governance of private and public organizations.
-The Society stated that Anand's research "significantly altered global thinking about best practices for boards of directors, including the importance of diversity on boards".
+The Royal Society stated that Anand's research "significantly altered global thinking about best practices for boards of directors, including the importance of diversity on boards".

 Political career

 2019 federal election

-On June 12, 2019, Anita Anand won the Liberal nomination for the riding of Oakville, Ontario, after the incumbent John Oliver announced that he would not run in the 2019 election.
-She defeated former member of Provincial Parliament Kevin Flynn and lawyer Tamur Shah for the nomination.
+In the lead-up to the 2019 federal election, Anand decided to pursue the Liberal nomination for the riding of Oakville, Ontario, after the incumbent John Oliver announced that he would not run in the 2019 election.
+On June 12, 2019, Anita Anand won the Liberal nomination for the riding of Oakville, Ontario by a majority of votes on the first ballot.
+She defeated former member of Provincial Parliament Kevin Flynn for the nomination.
 On October 21, 2019, Anand won the riding of Oakville with 30,265 votes.

 Anand was sworn in as the member of Parliament for Oakville on November 22, 2019, to represent Oakville in the House of Commons in the 43rd Canadian Parliament.

 Minister of Public Services and Procurement

-On November 20, 2019, Anand was sworn in as a member of the Privy Council and as procurement minister at Rideau Hall.
+On November 20, 2019, Anand was sworn in as a member of the Privy Council and as the public services and procurement minister at Rideau Hall.